Who is the world’s youngest judge?

 GWR’s Criteria for “Judge” Marc GriffinIndiana JP, 1974 Henry BuckleyMassachusetts JP, 2023

-Presided over court proceedings
+Presided over court proceedings Yes No

-Heard witnesses and evidence
+Heard witnesses and evidence Yes No

-Assessed credibility of parties
+Assessed credibility of parties Yes No

-Issued rulings based on law
+Issued rulings based on law Yes No

 Applying the Definition

 The title “Justice of the Peace” means very different things in different places.
-In Indiana in 1974, it meant a judge with power over civil and criminal cases.
+In Indiana in 1974, it meant a judge with authority over civil and criminal cases.
 In Massachusetts in 2023, it meant an official who performs marriages and administers oaths.

 VII.
 A Practical Solution